mbryzek/rollout/README.md

     The timestamp will be iso8601 format.

 The call to variants will return a paginated list of all of the variants that currently match the filter criteria.
+Each variant will contain a reference to the test (the guid) and the name of the specific variant.

 ## Miscellaneous Notes